First Philadelphia Charter School: What to Know Before Applying in 2024

 Middle School

-A substantial body of research shows that SEL abilities has impact on student behavior and achievement and can be protective and promotional.
+A substantial body of research shows that SEL abilities have an impact on student behavior and achievement and can be protective and promotional.

 The lessons, activities, and discussion topics in the BASE Educator Guides are suitable for middle school kids’ developmental stages.

-Majority of courses offered has both a parent module an instructional version option in small group and classroom settings.
+The majority of courses offered have both a parent module and an instructional version option in small group and classroom settings.

 Different languages are available for each module.
 To reflect the most recent research findings, the courses are frequently improved.
 The team adds new modules!